 The present article is organized as follows.
-We interpret certain existing theoretical results, Mott's argument for Mott transition and quantum chemical insights as providing support for our proposal of a narrow gap Mott insulating state for neutral silicene.
-We also identify a set of anomalous experimental results that point to a Mott insulating state: i) a significant band narrowing of the p-$\pi$ bands below a robust `Dirac mass gap', around K and K' points in the Brillouin zone, seen in ARPES of silicene grown on ZrB$_2$ \cite{slcnZrB2}, ii) observation of a large \textit{superconducting} gap at Fermi level with an anomalous $\frac{2\Delta}{k_BTc} \sim$ 20, in STS study of silicene on Ag (111) surface, below 35 K \cite{ChenSTS}, iii) absence of Landau level splitting in an STS study up to 7 Tesla \cite{slcnLandauLevel}, iv) ubiquitous and temperature dependent structural reconstructions \cite{VB1,VB2,VB3} and v) appearance of \textit{Fermi arc} like pockets at M points on electron doping by alkali metal \cite{NaDoping}.
+We interpret certain existing theoretical results, Coulomb screening argument for Mott transition and quantum chemical insights as providing support for our proposal of a narrow gap Mott insulating state for neutral silicene.
+We also identify and discuss a set of about 6 anomalous experimental results that point to a Mott insulating state.

-We suggest a Heisenberg model, also containing multi-spin interaction to describe spin dynamics of the narrow band Mott insulator, and a tJ model for the spin-charge dynamics of doped Mott insulator.
-Then we discuss the aforementioned experimental anomalies in the light of our model.
+A Heisenberg model, containing additional multispin interactions, is introduced to describe spin dynamics in a small gap Mott insulator, and a tJ model for the spin-charge dynamics of doped Mott insulator.
+Then we discuss the aforementioned anomalous experimental results in the light of our model.

 Prospects for high Tc superconductivity, within our model, is discussed next.
-In view of a larger and favorable tJ parameters, in comparison to layered cuprates, there is a distinct possibility of \textit{a Tc approaching room temperature scale} provided competing interactions are taken care of.
-Using existing works we come to the conclusion that superconductivity is likely to be a chiral spin singlet d + id superconductivity.
+In view of larger and more favourable tJ parameters, in comparison to layered cuprates, there is a distinct possibility of \textit{a Tc approaching room temperature scale} provided competing interactions are taken care of.
+Using existing theoretical works we come to the conclusion that superconductivity is likely to be a chiral spin singlet d + id superconductivity.

-Superstructures, not common in graphene but ubiquitous in silicene on substrates, are interpreted as arising from a strong response of c-axis deformable Mott localized p-$\pi$ electrons, to substrate perturbations, through site dependent sp$^3$ mixing.
+Superstructures, not common in graphene but ubiquitous in silicene grown on substrates, are interpreted as arising from a strong response of c-axis deformable Mott localized p-$\pi$ electrons, to substrate perturbations, through site dependent sp$^3$ mixing.
 In a recent ab-initio calculation with Vidya \cite{VidyaGB} we have we have found indirect evidence for Mott localization, through presence of sizable Kekule (valence bond) order and a weak antiferromagnetism.
 Further we have interpreted experimentally seen reconstructions as Kekule or Valence Bond order.